aexolate/tp/docs/UserGuide.md

 to check whether the entered ID is unique.
 If not unique it will show an error.
 If no Employer ID is specified then the application will automatically assign a unique ID to the employee.

-Format: `add [id/EMPLOYEE_ID] name/NAME position/POSITION department/DEPARTMENT salary/SALARY`
+Format: `add i/EMPLOYEE_ID n/NAME p/PHONE e/EMAIL d/DEPARTMENT r/ROLE s/SALARY`

 Examples:
-* `add id/A035B name/Richard Hew Jia Liang position/Supervisor department/Marketing salary/5000`
+* `add i/A2503 n/John Smith p/98765432 e/johnsmith@example.com d/Marketing r/Sales Associate s/4500`
-* `add name/Richard Hew Jia Liang position/Supervisor department/Marketing salary/5000`
+* `add i/A2504 n/Jane Doe p/88765432 e/janedoe@example.com d/Technical r/Software Engineer s/5000`

 Constraints:
 * Employee ID must be unique if specified and up to 10 characters